semaphoreci/book-cicd-docker-kubernetes/chapters/08-tutorial-deployment.md

 ]
 ```

-The deployment was a success, that was no small feat.
+The deployment was a success; that was no small feat.
 Congratulations\!

 ### 4.8.4 The Rollback Pipeline

 Fortunately, Kubernetes and CI/CD make an exceptional team when it comes to recovering from errors.
-Let’s say that we don’t like how the canary performs or, even worse, the functional tests at the end of the canary deployment pipeline fails.
-In that case, wouldn’t be great to have the system go back to the previous state automatically?
+Let’s say that we don’t like how the canary performs or, even worse, the functional tests at the end of the canary deployment pipeline fail.
+In that case, wouldn’t it be great to have the system go back to the previous state automatically?
 What about being able to undo the change with a click of a button?
-This is exactly what we are going to create in this step, a rollback pipeline [^no-db-rollback].
+This is exactly what we will configure at this point, a rollback pipeline [^no-db-rollback].

-[^no-db-rollback]: This isn’t technically true for applications that use databases, changes to the database are not automatically rolled back.
+[^no-db-rollback]: This isn’t technically true for applications that use databases.
+Changes to the database are not automatically rolled back.
 We should use database backups and migration scripts to manage upgrades.

 Open the Workflow Builder once more and go to the end of the canary pipeline.
 Create a new promotion branching out of it, check the *Enable automatic promotion* box, and set this condition: